Blame It on Lisa: Reaction in Brazil

-Martin Kaste, South America correspondent for National Public Radio, reported on April 9, 2002 that since their announcement that they were going to sue Fox, the Riotur officials had been told by their lawyers in the United States that it would be difficult to sue the episode there because of the First Amendment to the United States Constitution, which protects freedom of speech.
+Martin Kaste, South America correspondent for National Public Radio, reported on April 9, 2002, that since their announcement that they were going to sue Fox, the Riotur officials had been told by their lawyers in the United States that doing so there would be difficult because of the First Amendment to the United States Constitution, which protects freedom of speech.
 The Simpsons executive producer James L. Brooks soon issued a statement saying: "We apologize to the lovely city and people of Rio de Janeiro.
 And if that doesn't settle the issue, Homer Simpson offers to take on the president of Brazil on Fox's Celebrity Boxing."
 Spokespersons for Fox told the press that they had not received nearly as much criticism with previous episodes that poked fun at other nations.
 Showrunner Al Jean has said in an interview that "Every other place has had a good sense of humor.
 Brazil caught us by surprise."
 When "Blame It on Lisa" eventually aired in Brazil in December 2002, there was a statement at the beginning noting that Fox is not responsible for the vision of the producers behind the episode.

 A later episode, "You Don't Have to Live Like a Referee", has the family visiting Brazil again.